ddx32/jquery.fineScroller/README.md

 # jquery.fineScroller
 Bare-bones size-independent infinite horizontal items scroller jQuery plugin.
 Optionally uses [jquery.transit](https://github.com/rstacruz/jquery.transit) library (if loaded) to provide smooth CSS animation if supported by browser.
 Falls back to jQuery.animate().

-* shit's lightweight
+* can't get any more lightweight than this
 * adapts to your html and styles
 * as minimal and unopinionated as it gets